-TRADEMARKS
+© Copyright 1990 Everex Systems, Inc.

+April 1990 Edition Manual Revision 4.8
-Everex is a trademark and EVER for EXcellence is a registered trademark of Everex Systems, Inc.

-IBM PC, XT, AT, and Personal System/2 are trademarks of International Business Machines Inc.

-MS DOS is a registered trademark of Microsoft Corporation

-3M is a registered trademark of 3M

-XENIX is a registered trademark of Microsoft Corporation

-Novell is a registered trademark of Novell, Inc.

-Intel is a registered trademark of Intel Corporation
+Everex is a trademark and EVER for EXcellence is a registered trademark of Everex Systems, Inc. IBM PC, XT, AT, and Personal System/2 are trademarks of International Business Machines Inc. MS DOS is a registered trademark of Microsoft Corporation.
+3M is a registered trademark of 3M.
+XENIX is a registered trademark of Microsoft Corporation.
+Novell is a registered trademark of Novell, Inc. Intel is a registered trademark of Intel Corporation.
 SideKick is a registered trademark of Borland International, Inc.

-CLASS B: COMPUTING DEVICE
+Class B: Computing Device

-WARNING: This equipment generates and uses radio frequency energy and if not installed and used in strict accordance with the manufacturer's instructions, it may cause interference to radio antelevision reception.
-The product has been certified and found to comply with the limits for a Class B computing device in accordance with the specifications in Subpart J of Part 15 of FCC Rules, which are designed to provide reasonable protection agains such interference in a residential installation.
-However, there is negurantee that interference will not occur in a particular installation.
-If this equipment does cause interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:
+WARNING: This equipment generates and uses radio frequency energy and if not installed and used in strict accordance with the manufacturer's instructions, may cause interference to radio and television reception.
+The product has been certified and found to comply with the limits for a Class B computing device in accordance with the specifications in Subpart J of Part 15 of FCC Rules, which are designed to provide reasonable protection against such interference in a residential installation.
+However, there is no guarantee that interference will not occur in a particular installation.
+If this equipment causes interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures: